-The Commonwealth Ombudsman has the following separate titles that describe specific functions and powers:
+The Office has the following separate titles that describe specific functions and powers:

-- Defence Force Ombudsman (DFO)—to investigate actions arising from the service of a member of the Australian Defence Force (ADF).
-The DFO can investigate complaints from current or former members of the ADF about administrative matters relating to Defence agencies.
-Since 1 December 2016, the DFO's functions were expanded to provide an independent mechanism to report serious abuse in Defence.
+- Defence Force Ombudsman (DFO)–to investigate actions arising from the service of a member of the Australian Defence Force (Defence).
+The DFO can investigate complaints from current or former members of Defence about administrative matters relating to Defence agencies.
+On 1 December 2016, the DFO's functions were expanded to provide an independent mechanism to report serious abuse in Defence.

 - Postal Industry Ombudsman (PIO)–to investigate complaints about Australia Post and private postal operators that elect to register with the Postal Industry Ombudsman Scheme.

-- VET Student Loans Ombudsman (VSLO)—to investigate complaints from students studying a diploma, advanced diploma, graduate certificate or graduate diploma course and who have accessed the VET FEE-HELP or the VET Student Loans programs to cover the cost of their studies in full or in part.
-The VSLO also provides vocational education and training providers with advice and training on best practice complaint handling.
+- VET Student Loans Ombudsman (VSLO)–to investigate complaints from students studying a diploma, advanced diploma, graduate certificate or graduate diploma course, who have accessed the VET FEE-HELP or the VET Student Loans programs to cover the cost of their studies, in full or in part.
+The VSLO also provides vocational education and training providers with advice and training about best practice complaint-handling.

 The Office is located in Adelaide, Brisbane, Canberra, Melbourne, Perth and Sydney.

-Figure 1—Executive and Senior Management structure as at 30 June 2020
+Figure 1 – Executive and Senior Management structure at 30 June 2018

 He was awarded the Public Service Medal in 2010 for his leadership of the government's handling of the insolvency of ABC Learning childcare centres.